The E-mail Commentary from Eco-Justice Ministries

 Shalom and hózhó are not interchangeable.
 But they may be much closer together, more in tune with each other, than shalom is with consumerism in a market-oriented world.
 Hózhó helps to remove my cultural and intellectual blinders.
 A living culture oriented to beauty-as-harmony that includes the whole created order helps me to recognize and appreciate similar strands within my own Judeo-Christian heritage.

-The church in Santa Fe where I worshipped last Sunday delighted me with the liturgical option about "beauty is restored again."
+The church in Santa Fe where I worship on occasion delighted me with the liturgical option about "beauty is restored again."
 That Navajo-inspired language helped me to claim a Christian affirmation that resurrection is not a purely personal and spiritual reality.
 The good news of Easter is about a wholeness that connects individuals and community, and that brings reconciliation to all of creation.

 I give thanks for insights that can refresh and renew our faith.
 I give thanks for all the cultures and worldviews that affirm the interconnection of the web of life.
 Beauty is restored again.
 So be it.
 Amen.